When to visit the vet?

 Therapy

 In addition to chemotherapy, supportive therapy may be necessary to improve the cat’s quality of life.
-This includes blood transfusions for severe anemia, antibiotics to combat infections, and supportive measures to alleviate symptoms such as loss of appetite or pain.
+This includes blood transfusions for severe anemia, antibiotics to fight infections, and supportive measures to alleviate symptoms such as loss of appetite or pain.

 In some cases, the treatment may also include the administration of steroids, which can help reduce the number of cancer cells and control inflammatory processes.